Program Innovation

 Programs include:

-At ELSO Inc., we will continue to catalyze STEAMED learning, foster social capital, and expand access to career opportunities through critical partnerships and relationships.
+At ELSO Inc., we continue to catalyze STEAMED learning, foster social capital, and expand access to career opportunities through critical partnerships and relationships.
 Together, we are building a future where STEAMED education drives sustainable and equitable innovation to better people from all walks of life.

 Through over eight years of programming, we have been committed to improving outdoor access for all and diversifying the STEAMED workforce.
 Since 2023, Tappin' Roots Nature Educators have given each young adult access to 280 hours of paid hands-on leadership development experiences.
 We are breaking barriers to careers in science and the outdoors!

-K-8 programs” that include both academic and enrichment programs for experiential nature-based learning
+K-8 programs that include both academic and enrichment programs for experiential nature-based learning

 Primary Education